sohailshaukat/cypress-demo/README.md

     * To run specific suites/spec files: `npm run cy:spec:$specFileName`
       - For E.g. To execute tests from 'cypress/plotly/tests/*product*.spec.js' use `npm run cy:spec:product`

-### How to run tests in docker
+### How to run tests in docker (FOR LINUX)
 * Assuming you have docker installed
   * One liner
     ```bash
     $ docker run -it -v $PWD:/e2e -w /e2e cypress/included:latest
     ```
-  * OR (For linux), run the cy-run.sh file provided.
+  * OR, run the cy-run.sh file provided.
 Assuming you're in root dir.
     ```bash
     $ ls
     cypress            cy-run.sh     package.json       README.md